ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 ## Installation

-1. Make sure you've installed the [.NET Framework Runtime (Version 4.8)][dotnet-framework-link]
-2. Download and install the [latest the ChaosRecipeEnhancerSetup.msi][releases-link]
+1. Download and install the [latest the ChaosRecipeEnhancerSetup.msi][releases-link]

 ## Additional Features

 - Query from your personal stash or from your guild stash
-- Query multiple stash tabs by ID, named prefix, and named suffix
+- Query multiple stash tabs
 - Customizable overlay position & sizes for different screen resolutions
-- Support for chaos & regal
+- Support for chaos & regal recipes
 - *Offline* loot filter manipulation (online filter syncing not supported)
 - Automatically fetch remaining items when you join a new instance